MN4444/govigedit-docs/docs/getting-started.md

 # Getting started

-?> if you're completely new to Unity it might be a good idea to learn the basics of the Unity interface.
+?> If you're completely new to Unity it might be a good idea to learn the basics of the Unity interface.
 The first couple videos in the [Using the Unity Interface](https://learn.unity.com/tutorial/using-the-unity-interface?uv=2020.3) tutorial by Unity are a good place to start.

 ## Installing Unity